 How perfectly this year’s March theme, “Every Life is a Gift,” captures the spirit of so many who will be in Washington to affirm life.
 It is also a welcome reminder that God is the author of all human life and we have a duty to promote and defend all human life, from natural conception until the final hour of God’s choosing.

 One way our local church is working to promote life is through support of pro-life pregnancy centers here in the Archdiocese of Baltimore.
 Approximately two dozen centers provide support to about 15,000 expectant mothers in crisis pregnancies and their unborn babies each year.
 The centers provide prenatal counseling as well as basic necessities such as diapers, formula and gently used baby clothes, cribs and other items.
-The centers rely on donations – including those that come via support from the Archbishop’s Annual Appeal – and are staffed by volunteers.
+The centers rely on donations – including those that come via support from the Archbishop’s Annual Appeal – and are staffed

 In addition to providing expectant mothers with counseling and items for the baby, some of the centers have ultrasound machines that allow women a “window into the womb” through which they can see the growing miracle inside them.
-Thanks to the leadership and support of the Knights of Columbus, which has donated more than 500 ultrasound machines worth more than $26 million to pregnancy centers around the country including right here in our archdiocese, more and more women are choosing life after seeing and hearing their unborn babies.
+Thanks to the leadership and support of the Knights of Columbus, which has donated more than 500 ultrasound machines worth more than $26 million to pregnancy centers around the country including right here in our archdiocese, more and more women are choosing life after seeing and hearing their

 “Pregnancy centers routinely report that a very large percentage of women who are considering abortion choose life after witnessing their baby’s physical activity during an ultrasound scan,” according to Columbia, a publication of the Knights of Columbus.
 “A 25-year-old woman came in who wanted an abortion,” Nancy Shaffer, director of North Jefferson Women’s Center in Fultondale, Ala., told Columbia.
 “She was hard and would not make eye contact.
 But during the ultrasound she saw and heard her baby’s heartbeat.
 She burst into tears, going from hard to broken, and decided for life.”